egor0743/Market-store-analysis-/README.md

-# 🚗Automotive Fasteners Market Analysis Project
+# Automotive Fasteners Market Analysis Project🚗
 This project is a comprehensive market analysis for a store specializing in automotive fasteners.
 The goal was to develop a database that could be used for in-depth market analysis and visualization in Power BI.
 The project covers several key stages:

 Database Design & Implementation: